 Gediminas Daugela, Daria Orlova, Dana Kosmina and others.

-Anna Rotaenko is a Moscow-based artist born in Grozny in 1990.
+Anna Rotaenko is a Germany-based artist born in Kharkov, Ukrainian SSR in 1990.
 In addition to making large-scale installations, she works with electronic music, video, and digital imagery.

 Moving from the particular to the general, her practice often draws upon personal stories that reveal a shared vulnerability of individuals from oppressed communities, including artists.
 Anna’s works explore the urban environment and its media, appropriating pop culture elements and its toolkit, such as apps, videogames, songwriting, etc. In a world where everyone is a user and technology is here to stay, Anna embraces digital art.
 Blurring the lines between work, artistic production, and everyday life, she explores the possibilities of re-coding existing technological systems.